28 October 2016

 It’s good to talk – especially when it can help save thousands of lives!

-The Movember movement first launched in Australia in 2003 with focus on men’s health issues is generally considered to be an international success.
-But it seems far too many men are still keeping their health worries to themselves.
+The Movember movement – publicising men’s health issues – has been an international success since it was launched in Australia back in 2003.
+But it seems far too many mean are still keeping their health worries to themselves.

 “Campaigns such as Movember and Men United do great work getting the ‘conversations’ started but, in the end, it is down to the individuals to take action and make that appointment with their GP.”

-“However, if you are concerned even in the absence of symptoms, my advice is to go and get yourself checked out once you reach 50.
+“However, my advice is not to wait for symptoms but to go and get yourself checked out once you reach 50.
 It’s a simple examination that could be followed by a blood test - there is no need to be frightened or embarrassed.”

-Symptoms for testicular cancer include lump in a testicle, which is usually painless but can be painful.
+Symptoms for testicular cancer include swelling or a lump in a testicle, which is usually painless but can become painful as it increases in size or a dull ache or pain, or heaviness in the scrotum.

-“Once again men seem to find it difficult to discuss this with others but swift action really can save lives” said Professor Sheriff.
+“Once again men seem to find it difficult to discuss this with others but swift action really can save lives.
+Don’t wait until it becomes painful, act as soon as you discover a lump, it really can mean the difference between successful and non-successful treatment,” he said.